skoumas/skoovepay/readme.md

 ## How to Run
 - Have docker and docker compose at your machine
 - Run docker-compose up -d
 - Connect to the database and insert the .sql file under the /sql folder.
-- Go to the _ consumer/server.js and the _ producer/server.js and press save to make nodejs update to their contents
+That file should create three SQL tables ready to be used.
+- The _ consumer and _ producer NODEJS servers will start in 10 seconds after the docker-compose initiated to ensure that RABBITMQ is up and running.
-- Go to POST http://0.0.0.0:8082/payment and make a {amount: number} request using {header: 'content-type':'application/json'}
+- Go to POST http://0.0.0.0:8082/payment and make a {amount: number} request using {header: 'content-type':'application/json'}.
+If the request is in bad format you should get the proper response.
+- You can also make the same POST request at http://0.0.0.0:8081/payment.
+That request will go through LARAVEL directly.
 - Go to GET http://0.0.0.0:81/statistics to retrieve statistics (of the last 20 min payments).
 - Go to GET http://0.0.0.0:8082/statistics to retrieve statistics using the nodejs Version (of the last 20 min payments).
+- The stresstest.jmx will provide you with the JMeter test file ready setup for your testing.

 ## End Points
 - GET http://0.0.0.0:81/statistics ( Laravel Statistics )